Panda-Intelligence/xcoa/docs/PRODUCT_HUNT_LAUNCH_GUIDE.md

 ### 1.2 产品描述（Short Description）- 260 字符以内

 ```
-xCOA is an AI-powered platform that helps researchers and clinicians discover,
+Open eCOA is an AI-powered platform that helps researchers and clinicians discover,
 evaluate, and license psychological assessment scales.
 Our intelligent search
 understands natural language queries and recommends the most suitable scales
 for your research or clinical practice, with comprehensive interpretations and